pierretallotte/ctf-writeups/htb-lame/README.md

 Nmap done: 1 IP address (1 host up) scanned in 380.73 seconds
 ```
-We know that there is two shares with anonymous access: IPC and tmp.
-There is also different accounts that are not disabled: msfadmin and user.
+We know that there are two shares with anonymous access: IPC and tmp.
+There is also different accounts that are not disabled: `msfadmin` and user.
 Anonymous login to these shares seem to fail:
 ```
 ┌─[✗]─[pierre@parrot]─[~/Documents/htb/machines/lame]